-This is a glossy, cheesy super savoury and satisfying sauce that you can pair with any pasta shape you like.
-Nduja is one of those foods that is on trend and popping up in so many restaurants, but for good reason, it is so delicious!
-It gives a smokey and slight chilli hum to a traditional mac n cheese style sauce and then topped with toasty panko crumbs - perfection!
+This is a glossy nduja and cheese pasta sauce that you can pair with any pasta shape you like.
+Nduja is one of those foods that is on trend and popping up in so many restaurants, and for good reason, it is so delicious!
+It gives a smoky and slight chilli hum to a traditional mac n cheese style sauce and then topped with toasty panko crumbs - perfection!

 What is nduja?

-- You can use any pasta shape you like I tend to serve abut 80 - 100g pasta per person.
+- You can use any pasta shape you like I tend to serve abut 100g dried pasta per person or 150g fresh per person.
 I highly recommend trying it out with some hand rolled gnocchi sardi, it's so easy to make and you don't need any equipment.

 - When you add the milk and get the sauce bubbling, make sure you lower the temp before you add the cheese, I have it on quite a low heat when adding the cheese and nduja in.

 - You can add more or less nduja than what I have specified, just do it to your own taste!

 - Watch the panko crumbs closely when you are toasting them, they can catch and burn quite quickly.

 Any shape will work for this sauce but check out my recipe for hand rolled gnocchi sardi.
 It is one of the easiest pasta shapes to make and is relatively quick too.
 It is made with my semolina pasta dough and has a fantastic chew which I love!